-- 1. Explain the functional relationship between Corrections and law Enforcement. - 2.
-Analyze complex situations, employ a reasonable plan for resolution and devise methods for appraisal of desired outcomes as they apply to Correctional Science. - 3.
-Demonstrate an understanding of Corrections to difficulties in society, based on factors from the neighborhood, the home, and the individual.
+- Explain the functional relationship between Corrections and law Enforcement. - Analyze complex situations, employ a reasonable plan for resolution and devise methods for appraisal of desired outcomes as they apply to Correctional Science. - Demonstrate an understanding of Corrections to difficulties in society, based on factors from the neighborhood, the home, and the individual.

-REQUIRE D COURSES UNITS
+REQUIRED COURSES UNITS

 AJ 11 Criminal Law 3

 AJ 20 Juvenile Law and Procedures 3

 AJ 30 Introduction to Corrections 3

 AJ 31 Criminal and Delinquent Behavior 3

 AJ 33 Introduction to Correctional Counseling 3

 AJ 34 Correctional Treatment Programs

-Complete e 3 units from the following:
+Complete 3 units from the following:

-AJ 10 Introduction to Criminal Justice System
+AJ 10 Introduction to Criminal Justice System 3

 AJ 14 Criminal Justice Process 3

 AJ 19 Multicultural Communities and the Justice System 3

-AJ 21 Narcotics and Drugs 3
+AJ 21 Narcotics and Drugs

-HUSEV 10 Introduction to Human Services
+HUSEV 10 Introduction to Human Services 3

-Any Psycho logy or Sociology course 3
+Any Psychology or Sociology course 3

-TOTAL U NITS REQUIRED FOR DEGREE MA IOR 21
+TOTAL U NITS REQUIRED FOR DEGREE MAJOR 21

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Basic Police Academy majors are waived the multicultural graduation requirement and the health requirement.
-Please see your counselor for additional information.
+Please see your counselor for additional information